These little hand pies have a flaky crust with a sweet coconut filling. Coconut Turnovers are so divine as a midday snack or evening dessert.

 Why you'll love this recipe

-🔪 How to make Coconut Turnovers
+🔪 How to make baked Coconut Pastries

 Step 1: Have the dough ready in the fridge.